zoisite-rb/zoisite-rb/guides/source/routing.md

 Customizing Resourceful Routes
 ------------------------------

 While the default routes and helpers generated by [`resources`][] will usually serve you well, you may need to customize them in some way.
-Rails allows for several different ways to customize the resourceful routes and helpers.
+Zoisite allows for several different ways to customize the resourceful routes and helpers.
 This section will detail the available options.

 ### Specifying a Controller to Use